A summary of recent published findings on the value of haptic feedback in human-computer interaction.

 Mobile application developers should not be concerned that haptic effects will impact a handset’s battery life.
 New research conducted by Immersion Corp. found that haptic technology power consumption is not significant in mobile devices, even when haptic effects are employed under very aggressive usage scenarios.
 Researchers assessed the impact on battery capacity for six popular applications that use a range of haptic technologies from Immersion Corp. as well as the generic Vibe technology included in Android devices.
 They also evaluated the power consumption of three smart phone applications used on an Android phone with and without haptics engaged; the haptics used in this second study were supplied by Immersion.Download the white paper (PDF)

-With mobile video consumption experiencing explosive growth, and early research indicating potential user value in haptic enhanced mobile video, Immersion embarked on a comprehensive study to characterize and quantify the user experience value of enhancing mobile video applications that span the content ecosystem.
-Immersion specifically tested mobile video enhanced with its Reverb software, which automatically incorporate haptics into mobile video.Download the white paper (PDF)
+With mobile video consumption experiencing explosive growth, and early research indicating potential user value in haptic-enhanced mobile video, Immersion embarked on a comprehensive study to characterize and quantify the user experience value of mobile video applications.
+Immersion specifically performed user testing mobile entertainment video and advertisements enhanced with tactile effects.Download the white paper (PDF)